African Padauk

 front view

 Above: Built in wall unit by Rob Pelc.
-100% solid Paduak wainscoting, raised panels, & crown molding.
+100% solid African Padauk wainscoting, raised panels, & crown molding.
 This wood is a great alternative to cherry as there is no sapwood to worry about.
 It is also more durable then cherry.
 Gorilla glue works best as white glue can fail because of the oil content.
 This wood appears orange when freshly milled, then turns to a deep red color upon exposure to air & sun.
 Water base or Lacquer finishes will retain color the best.
 Polyurethane will not dry properly and will cause the wood to turn a brownish color.